 Sacramento’s beer scene:

 Sacramento’s beer scene is growing thanks to new breweries and restaurants that offer a carefully-curated selection of local beers.
-Try Track 7 for some of the best beer in town and Fieldwork for the best beer period.
+Try Track 7 for some of the best locally made beer in town and Fieldwork for the best beer period.
 New Helvetia has a relaxed vibe with a beer patio out back (try the coffee stout!), and Ruhstaller serves its beers in one of my favorite settings, a dark and cozy downtown basement reminiscent of a secret bar during Prohibition.
 Most restaurants serve local beers, so if you can’t make it to a brewery, ask what’s local on tap.

 Sacramento’s cocktail scene:

 The cocktail scene in Sacramento has really been gaining momentum over the past few years with creative bartenders using only the highest quality local ingredients.
 Some favorites are Ella, Grange, Red Rabbit, Hook & Ladder, and Shady Lady Saloon.
-A few of my favorites are the Whistleblower and Moscow Mule at Hook & Ladder (both offered during their Happy Hour), the mock cocktails at Ella during lunchtime, the new Monkey cocktail at Grange, the berry margarita at Zocalo, and the Krakow Salt Mine at Red Rabbit.
+A few of my favorites are the Moscow Mule at Hook & Ladder (offered during their Happy Hour), the mock cocktails at Ella during lunchtime, the new Monkey cocktail at Grange, the berry margarita at Zocalo, and the Krakow Salt Mine at Red Rabbit.